-The Utah Division of Water Quality will be holding meetings this spring to work on the development of water quality standards for Great Salt Lake wetlands.
-We will be conducting two Conservation Action Planning (CAP) workshops to get input from local experts on the important ecological attributes of Utah’s wetlands, threats to those wetlands, and potential conservation strategies.
-Ultimately we hope to take the knowledge gathered in these meetings and build them into an appropriate beneficial use and narrative water quality standard to protect the wetlands around Great Salt Lake.
-We will be holding two-day meetings during March and May 2018.
+The Utah Division of Water Quality held two Conservation Action Planning (CAP) workshops in March and May 2018 to work on the development of water quality standards for Great Salt Lake wetlands.
+CAP workshops were held to get input from local experts on the important ecological attributes of Utah’s wetlands, threats to those wetlands, and potential conservation strategies.
+The knowledge gathered in these meetings will be combined with research on existing wetland water quality standards in order to developing an appropriate beneficial use and narrative water quality standard to protect the wetlands around Great Salt Lake.

 Conservation Action Planning